 |---|---|---|---|

-| Minor NCR | A lapse in compliance that does not directly compromise halal integrity | Incomplete training record for one employee; unsigned JKHD minutes; minor documentation gap | Must be corrected within a defined timeframe, typically 60–90 days |
+| KECIL (Minor) | A lapse in compliance that does not directly compromise halal integrity | Incomplete training record for one employee; unsigned JKHD minutes; missing raw material purchase receipts | Correction required within 14 days, or another period deemed reasonable by the authority |

 The classification distinction matters beyond the immediate response.
 A pattern of minor NCRs in the same functional area — recurring documentation gaps in supplier management across two consecutive audit cycles — is treated as evidence of a systemic control failure.
 The auditor may escalate the classification from minor to major at the next cycle.
 The finding is no longer "incomplete record."
 It becomes "management has been aware of this gap since the last audit and has not implemented an effective control."